Lawmakers seek to ban insurgents from holding office - ExBulletin

 Lawmakers seek to ban insurgents from holding office

-ALBANY, NY (AP) Democratic lawmakers in a handful of states are trying to send a message two years after the violent attack on the U.S. Capitol: Those who engage in an attempt to overthrow the government should not be allowed to direct it.
+ALBANY, NY Democratic lawmakers in a handful of states are trying to send a message two years after the violent attack on the US Capitol: those who engage in an attempt to overthrow the government should not be allowed to run it .

 New York, Connecticut and Virginia are among the states where proposed legislation would bar anyone convicted of participating in an insurgency from holding public office or a position of public trust, such as becoming a police officer.